sergiotales1/CS/math-for-computer-science/chapter_4/notes.md

 It starts by assuming the remainders are equal and shows that this assumption leads to a contradiction, namely that ki​ must be equal to kj​, which goes against our initial assumption that ki​ and kj​ were different members of the set.

 - Super complicated but we reached a conclusion by using the definition of remainder and gcd.

+Check thoughts.md

+### Function

+A mathematical function is a relationship between a set of inputs (domain) and a set of possible outputs (range), where each input is linked to exactly one output.

+for example:

+f(x) = y

+"f or x equals y"

+No matter what number you put in for x, there will be only one possible output for y.
+For example, the input 3 cannot have both 9 and 10 as outputs.
+This "one input, one output" rule is what makes it a function.

+### Prime factor

+Is a prime number that divides a given number exactly.

+For example the n 12 has the factors: 1, 2, 3, 4, 6 and 12.

+But from this list only 2 and 3 are primes, thus these are the prime factors of 12 (2 and 3).

+# Euler's theorem

+φ(n) -> represents the numbers from 1 to n that are relatively prime to n